LG G6 Review

 LG G6 – Design

-For the first time I can remember, LG has crafted a phone that looks attractive.
+For the first time (as far as my memory serves), LG has crafted a phone that looks attractive.
 The lack of a thick bezel instantly draws the eye, and LG has also ditched that dodgy metal-sprayed plastic that caused so much controversy on the G5.